This post is a contribution by Philip Dawsey, Product Marketing Manager at SunEdison.

 Many would ask why a company with a commodity product would want to market at all.
 Shouldn’t they compete on cost and focus on marketing the more innovative products in the portfolio?
 My response would be that often the market opportunity for widgets is truly huge, and while there is space for many near replicas, no one is entitled to market share.
 Those who ultimately win will be those who market best and consequently will not be forced to compete on cost alone.

 Here’s a few steps that might help get you started building your product into a widget leader!
-To make the steps a bit more tangible, I’ll use an example of a solar manufacturer selling standard solar panels to a project developer (the customer).
+To make the steps a bit more tangible, I’ll use an example of a solar manufacturer selling standard solar panels to a project developer (the customer) like this right here at EcoGen America.
 And now the steps:

 1. Accept what your product is

 If you market a commodity as technologically advanced and innovative, chances are that customers will see right through this and your message will fall flat.
 It’s important to identify what type of product you’re actually working with and plan accordingly.
 In the case of solar, it was evident to all those in the industry that companies were competing on cost alone with solar panel specifications almost identical.
 While each competitor was working on new ways to differentiate their product line, most customers were most interested in what they were comfortable with, which was a standard panel that could be considered a commodity.

 2. Know who your customer is, who their influencers are, and what they all want